mkipp/LeapInteraction/README.md

 # LeapInteraction

-Two cursors on the tips of the index fingers.
+Programm for **Processing 3** and Leap Motion.
+Install Leap Motion driver and library "Leap Motion for Processing" (Author: Darius Morawiec)

-Timeout buttons can be triggered by dwelling.
+The programm will display two cursors on the tips of the index fingers.
+Three timeout buttons can be triggered by dwelling.

 ![Screenshot](leapcursor.png)